kubernetes-sigs/lws/keps/666-gang-scheduling-in-lws/README.md

 block pods until runtime objects are accepted, and test skew.
 Never silently fall back.

-**Mixed member priorities are rejected by the 1.37 scheduler.** A leader and worker with different effective priorities cannot share one flat PodGroup.
+**Mixed member priorities are rejected by the 1.37 Workload API.** Kubernetes requires all PodGroup and CompositePodGroup templates in one Workload tree to have identical effective `priorityClassName` and priority values, even when leader and worker use separate leaves.

-*Mitigation:* require a common priority only within each generated leaf.
-Reject unequal leader/worker priorities in whole-LWS and replica modes, but allow them when leader and worker are separate leaves.
-Cover both admission and scheduler behavior in tests.
+*Mitigation:* derive one effective priority from all represented LWS pod templates, reject any mismatch at admission, and reject later pod-template updates that would change it.
+Copy the common class into every generated template and cover both create and update validation in tests.

 **Scheduling object cardinality grows with replicas, role leaves, and surge.**
 The default mode has approximately `replicas` PodGroups; role mode has up to